 “You’ve got the right to contact your bank and make arrangements to vary the terms of your repayments and it’s up to you what you want to negotiate,” Ms Brown-Shaw said.

 What happens if I can’t pay my mortgage?

 While there are several options to explore if you are struggling financially, ultimately, if you can’t make your mortgage repayments, your lender can take steps to receive payment.
-According to Moneysmart, your lender can send you a default notice giving you 30 days to make the repayments you’ve missed, plus your regular repayment on your loan.
-If you haven’t paid after 30 days, your lender can then start legal action against you to claim the whole amount of your home loan.
-Your bank may be able to eventually repossess your home, evict you and may sell your home.
+According to Moneysmart, your lender can send you a default notice giving you 30 days to make the repayments you’ve missed, plus your regular repayments on your loan.
+If you haven’t paid this money after 30 days, Moneysmart warns, your lender can then start legal action against you to claim the whole amount of your home loan.
+Your bank may be able to eventually repossess your home, evict you and sell your home to recover as much money as it can.
 It may also recover any outstanding amount by taking further action to claim your assets.

 According to the National Debt Helpline, most lenders want to work with customers before things get to this stage.
-In addition, some property researchers believe banks will seek to avoid the reputational damage that could be incurred if they repossess the homes of people who have lost their jobs due to coronavirus.
-But there’s no guarantee this will be the case, so it’s important to get in contact with your bank early to discuss your options.
+But there’s no guarantee this will be the case, so it’s important to get in contact with your lender early to discuss your options.

 If your financial hardship is not temporary and you won’t be able to reasonably repay the loan, the National Debt Helpline says you can ask your bank for some time to sell your home due to financial hardship.
 The other option is to surrender your home to your lender.

 Other support may be available